HR Alert – Right To Disconnect

 WHAT EXACTLY IS THE RIGHT TO DISCONNECT?

-Whether it’s calls, emails, or messages, employees have the right to disconnect without fear of reprisal from their employers.
+Whether it’s calls, emails, or messages, employees will have the right to disconnect without fear of reprisal from their employers.

 The media has widely covered the right to disconnect, sparking considerable confusion among the public and employers alike.
 In response, we’ve compiled a list of common misconceptions to address these concerns.